Last updated 21st April 2021

 What about the old Chaosium/Avalon Hill material?

 That material is largely (probably 95%) still compatible, although here and there some bits have been supplanted by the Guide to Glorantha and newer publications.
 For example, the pseudo-medieval Glorantha West presented in the Genertela boxed set is no longer canonical (ironically, we largely rely on Greg’s older writings on the Gloranthan West).
 But we still heavily rely on Trollpack, the Prosopaedia, Cults of Prax, and Cults of Terror, as well as on White Bear & Red Moon, and Nomad Gods.
-Bear in mind as well that RuneQuest Glorantha has a starting date so much of the older material deals with events that are now historical.
+Bear in mind as well that RuneQuest Glorantha has a later starting date so much of the older material deals with events that are now historical.

 What about the Mongoose Runequest material?